In today's world, is Christianity practical? Is it realistic and useful, or just a 2,000 year-old fairy tale?

 Maybe that's a pessimistic assessment of how things are today.
 Yet that's exactly what we see on television and in movies.

-Everything hinges on Jesus of Nazareth.
+Christianity hinges on Jesus of Nazareth.
 Was he, as many nonbelivers think, just another wise teacher, a good but mortal man?
 Is Christianity just an elaborate scam invented by Paul and other early church leaders?

 That seems possible except for one thing: the utter dependability of human nature.
-If you know anything at all about human nature, you know that terrified people don't instantly become courageous, bold and even foolhardy for no reason whatsoever.
+If you know anything at all about human nature, you know that terrified people don't instantly become courageous, bold, and even foolhardy for no reason whatsoever.

 But that's precisely what happened with Jesus's disciples.
 After Christ's crucifixion, his 11 apostles (Judas had hanged himself) were hiding in a locked room.
 They were petrified that they might be executed in that same agonizing way as Jesus.

 It would not have been the first time the Romans resorted to mass execution to put down a potential revolution.
 About 100 years before Jesus' death, the Roman empire crucified 6,000 slaves who had rebelled under the leadership of Spartacus.

 Yet just a few days after Jesus was executed, these same terror-stricken disciples were preaching in the temple and on the streets of Jerusalem.
 They ignored the threats of the Sanhedrin, were beaten and imprisoned, but still would not keep quiet.
 These men never asked 'Is Christianity practical?'
 They personally put it to the test.